greglnelson/react-hooks-typescript-tome/docs/4-state/forms.md

 * The user's given answer should initially be the empty string
 * When the user's given answer matches the `expectedAnswer`, display ✔️; otherwise display ❌

-## GiveAttempts

-The `GiveAttempts` component simulates a user taking a quiz with a limited number of attempts, but also provides a way for them to gain as many attempts as they want via a numeric input box.

-* You will need a state to represent the number of attempts the user has left, and another state to represent the number of attempts they are requesting.
-* The initial number of attempts left should be 3.
-* The number of attempts left should be visible.
-* There should be a numeric input box where the user can specify their requested number of attempts.
-* There should be two buttons, one labeled `use` that decreases the attempts by one and one labeled `gain` that increases the attempts by the amount in the input box.
-* If the user attempts to request an invalid amount (e.g., the empty string `""`) that cannot be parsed as an integer, then do not change their number of attempts.
-* When the user is out of attempts, the `use` button should be disabled

 ## EditMode

 The `EditMode` component has two states controlled by a switch: the default state shows text indicating the user's name and whether they are a student, and then the alternate state is an editable form for editing the user's name and whether they are a student.